Looong01/MT7603U_Driver_for_Linux/README.md

 If you have usb wifi based on mt7603u and interest on this , feel free to test this driver , and let mt76 driver support mt7603u ASAP.

+branch `mt76-03-usb` is based on mt76 driver clone from OpenWRT.
+But this branch didn't complete.
+Only have driver compiled, need real hardware to debug and fix.

 ### How to use

 install linux-header